aheissenberger/gatsby-starter-netlify-cms/src/content/blog/fintech-x-blockchain-insights-updates-and-a-full-house.md

 Before Daniel L. and Michael from ANON closed the (official part of the) event, Chris Miess and Anita Posch took the chance to introduce the recently founded [DAAA (Digital Asset Association Austria)](https://daaa.at/), which is committed to the sustainable development of the ecosystem for digital assets in Austria.
 [Download the presentation here.](https://ico.conda.online/img/daaa-deck.pdf)

+We also got support from [Crowd-Fund-Port](https://www.crowdfundport.eu/), which aims to improve skills and competences of all relevant stakeholder groups in the crowdfunding industry to prepare them for taking advantage of the crowdfunding phenomena.

 Looking back, we are excited and super happy about the large number of people who made it to our event – on a Friday evening – and the positive response we got.
 So, thanks to everybody who made the evening successful!

 <br>